>

 Is rust on my car dangerous?

-Depending on the location and severity, rust could seriously affect the safety of your vehicle.
-Areas that need the most attention are suspension components, sills and subframes.
+Depending on its location and severity, rust can seriously affect your vehicle's safety, particularly on suspension components, sills, and subframes.

 Will my car fail the MOT for rust?